NamesMT/roo-rocket/README.md

 ## Rationale

-`Roo Code` is shipping some amazing enhancements for customizations, and there's no centralized community and toolkit yet, so, let's build one!
+The strength of `Roo Code` lies in its customization power, and there's no centralized community and toolkit yet, so, let's build one!

 ## Usage (for users)